Roton Music

-The company has hundreds of employees, having offices in Bucharest, Iași, Cluj and Timișoara.
+The company had hundreds of employees, having offices in Bucharest, Iași, Cluj and Timișoara.

 In 2011, Roton Music entered into a licensing deal with Warner Music Group for some of its most popular artists and their catalogue.
-In October 2015, Warner Music and Roton extended their distribution deal to include Latin America, until 2020.
+In October 2015, Warner Music Group and Roton extended their distribution deal to include Latin America.

 The Roton Music record label is composed of four sub-labels: